ryanmcalpine/DungeonCrawl/README.md

  2. edit db_setup.sql in the dc-sql directory to use the name of your database
  3. run db_setup.sql in your database
  #### API:
+ 1. open dc-api folder as project in WebStorm
- 1. edit .env file to contain info for your database
+ 2. edit .env file to contain info for your database
- 2. edit mySQLconnect.js to contain info for your database
+ 3. edit mySQLconnect.js to contain info for your database
- 3. run npm i node
+ 4. run npm i node
- 4. run npm i koa
+ 5. run npm i koa
- 5. run node api_server.js
+ 6. run node api_server.js
  #### Front End:
+ 1. open dcui folder as project in WebStorm
- 1. run npm install
+ 2. run npm install
- 2. run npm i axios
+ 3. run npm i axios
- 3. run npm start
+ 4. run npm start

 ---
  ### Known Issues
  - The game will crash if you input an invalid username in login
    - To create an account, enter your desired username -> press create account -> press sign in
- - The armor health states are not updating properly and as a result are not augmenting the health of player characters
- - Due to time constraints, we have yet to fully implement the logic for incorporating character stats in damage calculations.
- - The gauntlet always begins with two crows rather than one as intended
- - Some of the vfx sprites, such as for Tornado Slash, do not appear in the proper orientation
- - Updating high scores is not yet implemented properly as development time was instead spent on gameplay
  - Armory takes a second to render what is equipped and purchased due to the number of API calls
- - Battle takes a second to render due to the number of API calls
+ - Battle takes a second to render due to the number of initial API calls
+ - In Battle, Locked move buttons say "Quick Attack" during enemy turn
+ - In Battle, some of the vfx sprites, such as for Tornado Slash, do not appear in the proper orientation

+---
+ ### Unimplemented Features
+ - Due to time constraints, we have yet to decide on balanced logic for incorporating character stats into damage calculations.
+ - The Inventory button in Battle remains disabled as consumable items have yet to be implemented.
+ - Updating high scores at the end of each play session is not yet implemented properly.
+ - Music & Sound Effects

 ---
  ### Assets Used